Great apps for starting your own business

 Each event type is associated to a booking or sales page.
 This gives you control over your availability, and meeting preferences.
 Their integrations are varied and they answer almost any given situation that may arise.

 This is a great tool for any new business looking to meet with their prospects and customers.
+And if you're a coach, or looking to create a smooth onboarding process, this tool is an absolute must.

 The app has two pricing options.
 The free option includes almost anything you'll need to start.
 The growth plan gives you more customization on notifications and branding.
 It's actually pretty cheap too.